The Simpsons (Arcade)

 It's possible to extend health past 100% in the Japanese version.
 Picking up food while at full health gives the player bonus health (shown in yellow).
 It's possible to extend it even further (200%+), in which case the bonus will be in green.

-In the World version, weapons can't be used in the air.
-This was fixed in the Japanese version.
+In the World version, weapons can't be used in the air, a restriction not present in the Japanese version.

 - The enemies in this version seem a bit more stupid compared to the World version.

 - In the Japanese version, you must press the attack button in front of a food item to collect it.

 - The slingshot was buffed significantly.
 In the World version it's about as strong as a normal attack.
 In the Japanese version, it will kill anything in one hit!

 |An atomic bomb was added in front of the arcade.

 These nukes only appear in the Japanese version.